franciscohanna92/client-server-huffman/README.md

-# Server and client communication using then Shannon-Fano coding
+# Server and client communication using Huffman algorithm as compressor
 ## How to use
 First, clone and install dependencies:
 ```